 We have spent over 40 hours researching and contacting the membership teams of over 22 gym chains in the US.

-This gives us the average gym membership cost for different types of gyms.
-This information is accurate as of February 17th 2021.
+This gives us the average gym membership costs for different types of gyms.
+This information is accurate as of October 2nd 2022.

 This research will show you: